MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 But she understood.
 There were too many.

 Kitty spun, eye wide, scanning for any salvation.
-And then she saw it: a low wall, worn smooth with moss, barely knee-high but ancient.
+And then she saw it: a low wall, worn smooth with moss, barely waist-high but ancient.
 A boundary.
 A border. *Maybe a way out?
 Maybe another trap?*

 Kitty grinned, her teeth flashing in the moonlight – she didn’t care.
 Any avenue for life and adventure rather than death or despair was a tonic of Life itself to Captain Kitty One Ear.